Overview

 Learnings

-I also developed a stronger grasp on maintaining timelines and team alignment.
-As project manager, I coordinated multiple schedules to ensure assignments were completed well ahead of deadlines, giving us time to receive weekly feedback and revisions from our professor which strengthened my leadership and organizational skills.
+Strengthen project management and team alignment.
+As project manager, I coordinated team schedules and kept assignments ahead of deadlines so we had time for weekly feedback and revisions, which strengthened my leadership and organizational skills.